hmrc/customs-data-store/README.md

 ## POST /eori/company-information-third-party

-An endpoint to retrieve the business full name and address for EORI specified in request body
+An endpoint to retrieve the business full name and address for EORI specified in request body.

 ### Example request